Have you set up a “my Social Security” account yet?

-But another insight also emerged in the MassMutual study: There’s a big knowledge gap around basic things like how to get the earnings statements that you may remember seeing in the past from the Social Security Administration (SSA).
+But another insight also emerged from the MassMutual study: There’s a big knowledge gap around even basic things like how to get your earnings statements from the Social Security Administration (SSA).

 Setting up a free my Social Security account is the best way to get access to your Social Security statements.

-Here are a few things to understand before you sign up…
+Here are a few things to know before you sign up.

-Your Social Security statement contains two important pieces of info:
+Your Social Security statement contains two important pieces of information: